paquinho89/Deep_Learning-CNN/README.md

 # Guitar or not Guitar?
 (Convolutional Neural Network - Deep Learning)
 Jan 2019 – Feb 2019

+### Project description:
-Project descriptionThe purpose of this project is to go into what deep learning is and create a Convultional Neural Networks in order to create a model and recognize if a Guitar is present (or not) in a picture.
+The purpose of this project is to go into what deep learning is and create a Convultional Neural Networks in order to create a model and recognize if a Guitar is present (or not) in a picture.

 The project is divided in 4 main blocks: